nearstory/blog2-hakdokman/_posts/2020-06-04-theseoulfood07.md

 This place is sooooo popular, then you have to wait here before it opens.
 Time to open is 17:00, however you should be arrived at 16:00 because reservation for here starts at 16:00.
 There is no way to reserve in online.
 You can receive a text message when your turn comes.

-**There are at least 5-10 teams in waiting line in an average eventhough you are late for a little.** Here is really popular, as I said.
+**There are at least 5-10 teams in waiting line in an average even though you are late for a little.** Here is really popular, as I said.

 ![nyd](/img/posts/07/03.jpg)